Skip to main content

 Gracefully interruptible

-Workloads that can exit cleanly before Node maintenance begins should consider using the gracefully interruptible strategy.
-This is particularly useful for stateful applications that can handle graceful shutdowns, such as replicated databases or stateful services.
-Unlike interruptible Pods, which are deleted immediately without waiting, gracefully interruptible Pods block the Node action (including force reboots) until the Pod terminates or its terminationGracePeriodSeconds expires.
+Use the gracefully interruptible strategy only for stateful applications that block a reboot until the application terminates, like databases and local storage.
+These workloads need to finish writing data or hand off state before a Node reboots or drains.
+For all other applications, including stateless workloads that can be restarted without data loss, use the interruptible strategy instead.
+Unlike interruptible Pods, which CKS deletes immediately without waiting, gracefully interruptible Pods block the Node action (including force reboots) until the Pod terminates or its terminationGracePeriodSeconds expires.
 CKS sends a DELETE call to the Pod and waits for the full grace period before proceeding.
 To choose this, apply the label qos.coreweave.com/graceful-interruptible: "true" to your Pods.
 This label is in the qos.coreweave.com namespace.

 metadata: